ShreyasShende3/Face-Recognition/README.md

 2) There are two main functionalities: Take Images and Track Images.
  - Take Images: Enter the ID and Name of the person and click the "Take Images" button.
 The program will capture multiple images of the person's face using the webcam and save them for training.
- - Track Images: Click the "Track Images" button to start tracking faces in real-time using the webcam.
+ - Take Attendance: Click the "Take Attendance" button to start tracking faces in real-time using the webcam.
 The program will recognize the faces based on the trained images and display the corresponding ID and Name.

 3) The program also provides an option to change the password for accessing the functionalities.
 ```